laurentperrinet/laurentperrinet.github.io/content/publication/cristobal-perrinet-keil-15-bicv-chap-1/index.md

 grants:
 - brain-scales
 ---
 {{< figure src="mindmap.png" title="Mindmap of the book contents.
-Cross-links between chapters have been indicated as thin lines." >}}
+Cross-links between chapters have been indicated as thin lines." alt="Mindmap of the book contents." >}}